zsd1024/zzzzz/README.md

 Summary
 =======

-This repo contains the implementation of the model proposed in `Knowledge Hypergraphs: Extending Knowledge Graphs Beyond Binary Relations` for knowledge hypergraph embedding, as well as the code for most of the baselines in the paper.
+This repo contains the implementation of the model proposed in `Dynamic Relation Learning for Link Prediction in Knowledge Hypergraphs` for knowledge hypergraph embedding.
-The code can be also used to train a `HypE` models for any input graph.

 _Note however that the code is designed to handle graphs with arity at most 6 (which is the case for JF17K)._